Converting to Azure

 - The operating system for the destination VM must be an operating system that is supported for Microsoft Azure.

-- If the Auto option is selected and the disk operating system type cannot be determined from the configuration file, the job will fail.
-The job can be resubmitted by selecting the proper OS during the restore.
+- If the Auto option is selected and the disk operating system type cannot be determined from the configuration file, the job fails.
+Resubmit the job and select the required operating system during the restore.

 - The Power on VMs after restore option is selected by default.
 If this option is not selected when the VM is restored, only the operating system disk is registered, and any remaining disks are uploaded to the Azure storage account.
 In this case, VHDs must be created manually through the Azure management portal, using the Create VHD option on the Disk tab: